krischer/FDSN_Event_Server/Readme.md

 $ python server.py
 ```

 Once the server has started use any tool able to deal with the FDSN event webservice to query for some events.
-Make sure to pass the correct adress and port to the server.
+Make sure to pass the correct address and port to the server.
 This example utilizes ObsPy.

 ```python
 In [1]: import obspy